Munsio/nixos-ai-config/README.md

 # nix-shell -p nix-linter --run "find . -name '*.nix' -type f | xargs nix-linter"
 ```

+## Recent Changes

+Recent updates to the repository include:

+1. Reorganized the home-manager modules from `home-modules/` to `home/` for better consistency
+2. Added specific home configuration files for hosts (`hosts/example/home.nix`)
+3. Added Git configuration module in `home/features/git.nix`
+4. Added SSH service modules for both NixOS and home-manager
+5. Improved the module system implementation in `lib/modules.nix` and `lib/system.nix`
+6. Added CI/CD workflow for Nix linting

 ## API Costs

-As it is not possible for Cline to read its own history yet the costs I have to do it manually.
+As it is not possible for Cline to read its own history yet, the costs have to be tracked manually.

-Currently the costs are at ~ 15$
+Currently the costs are at approximately $15.

 ## About This Configuration

-This NixOS configuration was created with [Cline](https://github.com/cline-ai/cline) and Claude-3.7-sonnet as an experiment for vibe coding.
+This NixOS configuration was created entirely with [Cline](https://github.com/cline-ai/cline) and Claude-3.7-sonnet as an experiment for AI-assisted system configuration.
 The modular structure and organization of this configuration demonstrates how AI assistants can help create well-structured, maintainable NixOS configurations with clear separation of concerns between different types of modules (features, bundles, and services).

+All code, documentation, and configuration in this repository was generated with AI assistance, showcasing the potential of AI-driven system configuration management.